elementum-games/shinobi-chronicles/README.md

 See `/db/SampleSQLMigration.php` for a simple example of creating a migration that uses raw SQL queries.

 ### Docker compose
+To get started you will need to have Docker installed.
+Easiest way is to install the Docker Desktop app via https://www.docker.com/products/docker-desktop/
+Once installed you will need to have the Docker Desktop app running to start the Docker Engine (this isn't needed if you install docker separately)

+#### Notes about Docker Desktop:
+This app provides an easy way to see what containers are currently running on your system and what images are downloaded.
+If you are not using an IDE with built in Docker support (such as PHPStorm) this makes the process a little more GUI driven.

 Before starting docker, it's recommended to install dependencies with `composer install` (step 9 at the beginning of this readme).
 Otherwise, they'll be re-installed every time you destroy the docker image or upgrade a dependency version.